tsbalogun97/Mod3-finalProject-Frontend/README.md

 <h3>FUTURE UPDATES</h3>
 This website is still developing; meaning more robust features will be added:
-<li>I will add more cars to the page with more detailed description for each.</li>
+<li>clients will be able to add detailed description to their favorite cars.</li>
-<li>I will might some keyframes in the footnote just to add some flare.</li>
+<li>I will also add some keyframes in the footnote just to add some flare.</li>

 <hr>